 Lift and harvest maincrop potatoes and store in a dry, cool environment.

+Remove old canes from summer fruiting raspberries and also weak new growth.
+Tie in vigorous new shoots equally spaced apart.
 Autumn fruiting raspberries usually need support, this will prevent them from flopping over and make picking the fruit easier.

 There's still time to sow fast growing crops such as rocket and also winter purslane, perpetual spinach and rocket to be picked through the winter until early next year.
+Thin turnips that were sown a few weeks ago.

 Sow hardy annuals such as calendula, nigella and papaver in soil that has been dug over and is weed free.